RETURN TO UFO PAGE | E-MAIL ME

 A:

-There is some evidence that spacecraft may have set down in the form of burned grass, electromagnetic anomalies, and various chemical alterations to the soil at alleged landing sites.
+There is some trace evidence that suggests that unknown machines of some kind have set down on our planet from time to time—evidence which exists in the form of indentations or disturbances to the ground, electromagnetic anomalies, and various chemical alterations to the soil at alleged landing sites.
 In fact, such trace findings constitute some of the best "hard" evidence of extraterrestrial visitations on record.
 I do wonder, however, why extraterrestrials would be so careless as to leave such traces behind.
 Carelessness or perhaps something more?

 A.

 I remain open to the possibility but highly skeptical.
-First, the chance that they either physically appear—or have the capacity to make themselves appear—enough like us that they could interact without being noticed are astronomically low; beyond that, the linguistic and social barriers to overcome along with the biological consequences of mixing alien and earthly organisms (i.e. bacteria) together make such a prospect even more problematic.
+First, the chance that they would look physically enough like us (or have the capacity to make themselves appear human) that they could interact without being noticed are astronomically low.
+Further, even if they could somehow pull that off, the linguistic and social barriers to overcome along with the biological consequences of mixing alien and earthly organisms (i.e. bacteria) together make such a prospect even more problematic.
 I suppose it's possible a very advanced technology might be able to overcome these problems (perhaps through the use of carefully crafted and programmable androids ala Commander Data of Star Trek fame) but the entire idea seems far-fetched.
 Additionally, it raises the question of what they're hoping to discover by such close contact that they couldn't learn from a distance, either by direct observation or through monitoring our private and public airwaves.

 Q. Do I believe extraterrestrials are in contact with certain humans (or government agencies) today?